Alchemist is an accelerator exclusively for startups whose revenue comes from enterprises, not consumers.

 Via mentors or coaches in the markets or technology areas being addressed by the startup;

 - In-Depth Review

 - Level of Interest, Traction, and Engagement with companies.

 What else would you like to share?

-When evaluating applications, the most important element is the team and founders that exhibit very strong technical chops, tenacity, ability to explain complicated things clearly, judgement in making good tradeoffs, good product sense and a passion for outcomes, not process.
+When evaluating applications, the most important element is the team and founders that exhibit very strong technical chops, tenacity, ability to explain complicated things clearly, judgment in making good tradeoffs, good product sense, and a passion for outcomes, not process.
 We have rolling application deadlines and you can submit an application at any time before the program starts.
 (The next program begins November 30th)